eliotbaez/asciicodecbot2/README.md

     $ python3 asciicodecbot

-No arguments are required or recognized for the execution.
+No arguments are required for execution.
+Any arguments provided will be ignored and will not affect execution.

 ## Summoning the bot